JustinRayAngus/PICNIC/docs/source/runpicnic/onlc.rst

 Run PICNIC on LC
 =====

-PICNIC can be run the CPU-based LC clusters Ruby and Dane.
+PICNIC can be run on the CPU-based LC clusters Ruby and Dane.
 To see information about these machines and limits for jobs on their debug and batch queues, one can type

 .. code-block:: bash

+   news job.lim.ruby
    news job.lim.dane
-   news job.lim.ruby

 Directly from the command line
 ----